 - Talk to your friends!
-Having Dutch friends is awesome for the reason that they can teach you phrases (other than swear words) and practice with you.
+Having Dutch friends is awesome because they can teach you phrases (other than swear words) and practice with you.

 - Take Dutch courses!
-This one is straightforward; your university may have courses available to students, or they may know of the best places to enrol in one.
-This method is the best and most reliable, because you are being taught by a language teacher.
+Your university may have courses available to students or they may know of the best places to enroll in one.
+This method is the best and most reliable because you are being taught by a language teacher.

-If you aren’t booking your Dutch course or turning on the radio right now, we haven’t done a good job.
-In all realness, learning Dutch is really helpful not only for your time as a student, but also if you intend on staying in Holland after graduation to work.
+If you aren’t enrolling in a Dutch course or turning on the radio right now, we haven’t done a good job.
+Learning Dutch is really helpful not only for your time as a student but also if you intend on staying in the Netherlands after graduation to work.
 Viel geluk!